swirldev/swirl/README.md

 ### Suggestions:

 1. Tracking variables defined by the user via expressions entered by the user seems more robust to me than alternatives.
-A full implementation of the feature might entail:
-  * two additional methods for states, getVars and putVars,
-  * a solid function to extract assigned variable names from expressions.
+However, such functionality probably belongs in "control", as I am calling it, rather than in "content."
+See 4, below.

 2. Lines 199 on, in states.R, should be moved to ansTests.R as a test function, perhaps replacing testVal.
 The same applies to the multiple choice test, lines 100-107 in states.R.

-3. REMARK: Swirl 1.0 stores user progress and allows users to pick up where they left off.
+3. Swirl 1.0 stores user progress and allows users to pick up where they left off.
 This requires swirl to execute all assignments prior to the point of resumption.
-To support this, states probably need an execute method (which would do nothing except in the case of assignments.)
+To support this, states probably need an execute method which would do nothing except for figures and, perhaps, assignments in which the variable name is not chosen by the user.
+(See next.)

+4. Some assignments will involve variable names chosen by the user.
+Hence, not only the user's chosen variable names, but the associated expressions, e.g. `x <- c(1, 2, 3)` will be needed in order to restore user progress.
+It seems to me that "control," is the natural place for this feature.
+Of course states would need access for testing answers, e.g., through a standard function or two like getVars() and getNewVars().
+The feature *could* be implemented as a default state method, but that seems unnatural unless there's a reason to believe it should be state dependent.